Tomoya Warabino

 Tomoya Warabino (蕨野 友也, Warabino Tomoya) is a Japanese actor who is represented by the talent agency, A-Team.
+He is best known for his roles in various Tokusatsu shows such as Heart in Kamen Rider Drive and Ultraman Blazar's main character, Gento Hiruma.

 Biography

 Warabino graduated from Miyazaki Prefectural Miyakonojō Technical High School.
 He debuted in 2006.
 In the year-end special of All-Star Thanksgiving, Warabino won the "Akasaka 5-chrome Mini Marathon" during his first appearance.
 On September 22, 2010, he was appointed as ambassador of Miyazaki Prefecture and served until March 31, 2012.